Pneumocystis jirovecii: Nomenclature

 At first, the name Pneumocystis carinii was applied to the organisms found in both rats and humans, as the parasite was not yet known to be host-specific.
 In 1976, the name "Pneumocystis jiroveci" was proposed for the first time, to distinguish the organism found in humans from variants of Pneumocystis in other animals.
 The organism was named thus in honor of Czech parasitologist Otto Jírovec, who described Pneumocystis pneumonia in humans in 1952.
 After DNA analysis showed significant differences in the human variant, the proposal was made again in 1999 and has come into common use.

 The name was spelled according to the International Code of Zoological Nomenclature, since the organism was believed to be a protozoan.
 After it became clear that it was a fungus, the name was changed to Pneumocystis jirovecii, according to the International Code of Nomenclature for algae, fungi, and plants (ICNafp), which requires such names be spelled with double i (ii).

 Both spellings are commonly used, but according to the ICNafp, P. jirovecii is correct.
 A change in the ICNafp now recognizes the validity of the 1976 publication, making the 1999 proposal redundant, and cites Pneumocystis and P. jiroveci as examples of the change in ICN Article 45, Ex 7.
 The name P. jiroveci is typified (both lectotypified and epitypified) by samples from human autopsies dating from the 1960s.

 The term PCP, which was widely used by practitioners and patients, has been retained for convenience, with the rationale that it now stands for the more general Pneumocystis pneumonia rather than Pneumocystis carinii pneumonia.

 The name P. carinii is incorrect for the human variant, but still describes the species found in rats, and that name is typified by an isolate from rats.

 Pneumocystis genome

-Pneumocystis species cannot be grown in culture, so the availability of the human disease-causing agent, P. jirovecii, is limited.
+Pneumocystis species cannot be grown in axenic culture, so the availability of the human disease-causing agent, P. jirovecii, is limited.
 Hence, investigation of the whole genome of a Pneumocystis is largely based upon true P. carinii available from experimental rats, which can be maintained with infections.
 Genetic material of other species, such as P. jirovecii, can be compared to the genome of P. carinii.